+Does the superintendent of a school need to approve the TIMS Support person granting access to the data? - Yes

+Terri Hanson asked the ITF whether there should be a one-time annual agreement or a per incident approval granting access to the data for the purposes of resolving a ticket in

+ITF suggested that the TEAL approval process be modified to allow the Superintendent to approve an LEA designee (TIMS Support) to approve TEA or an ESC, to view data on a case by case basis.
+The ITF committee also requested that ESCs be included on the TIMS approval to access LEA TSDS data during processing of a Customer Service Incident.
+Terri Hanson stated that the TIMS Support role is not currently in the system as of yet.
+Brenda Richmond asked about which role is identified as the TIMS Support role.
+Scott John restated that the TIMS Support role is not the TSDS system as of yet.
+Melody Parrish stated that the data stewards are generally going to be in the TIMS Support role.

+Aaron Daitz made a motion to approve TEA and the ESC to access a LEAs TSDS data during the processing of a customer support incident, with permission of the LEA granted at the time the incident ticket is submitted.
+Patty Streat seconded the motion.

+The motion passed unanimously.

+ITF also provided TEA with an action item to figure out how to allow superintendents to make a one-time approval, for their TIMS Support person, to have the authority to grant TEA and ESCs access to the TSDS data for the purposes of resolving a TSDS incident.
+ITF requested that an email vote occur on this action item.

+Other Business:

-No use will be made of this information, nor will it be shared with anyone else; The identifying information will be safeguarded or destroyed.
-0 Only the person identified in the data agreement as the Support Analyst will have access to the contents of the data files, including derived data files 0 The Support Analyst must respond promptly and in writing to inquiries from the LEA regarding compliance with this agreement or the expected date of resolution of the incident 0 The Support Analyst must destroy all electronic and paper files when the incident is closed ITF Discussion s the superintendent of a school need to approve the TIMS Support person granting ess to the data? - Yes. incio TIM Hanson asked the ITF whether there should be a one-time annual agreement or a per lent approval granting access to the data for the purposes of resolving a ticket in the S. ITF discussed the issue in terms of which roles are permitted to authorize access to for the purposes of resolving an incident. appi case appi Han Rich resta suggested that the TEAL approval process be modified to allow the Superintendent to ove a LEA designee (TIMS Support) to approve TEA, or an ESC, to view data on a by case basis.
-The ITF committee also requested that ESCs be included on the TIMS oval to access LEA TSDS data during processing of a Customer Service Incident.
-Terri son stated that the TIMS Support role is not currently in the system as of yet.
-Brenda mond asked about which role is identified as the TIMS Support role.
-Scott Johnson ated that the TIMS Support role is not the TSDS system as of yet.
-Melody Parrish add that the data stewards are generally going to be in the TIMS Support role.
-ITF Recommendation durii the t on Daitz made a motion to approve TEA and the ESC to access a LEA's TSDS data ng the processing of a customer support incident, with permission of the LEA granted at ime the incident ticket is submitted.
-Patty Streat seconded the motion and the motion sed unanimously. mak and also provided TEA with an action item to figure out how to allow superintendents to e a one-time approval for their TIMS Support person to have the authority to grant TEA ESCs access to the TSDS data for the purposes of resolving a TSDS incident.
-ITF ested that an email vote occur on this action item.
-Oth er Business: Discussion Item Diffe rega mea was recc 37.0 stud educ d McKamie brought back a discussion regarding code table C166 - Disciplinary-Length- rence-Reason-Code.
-David stated that he is receiving phone calls from districts rding the terminology "modified" in the codes and the districts taking that verbiage to n reduce or extend a disciplinary assignment.
-He stated that in a previous meeting it recommended that the word "modified" be changed to "reduced"; however, this mmendation was voted against by the PCPEI committee.
-Priscilla stated that TEC 09(j) says "If, during the term of a placement or expulsion ordered under this section, a ent engages in additional conduct for which placement in a disciplinary alternative cation program or expulsion is required or permitted, additional proceedings may be ducted under this section regarding that conduct and the principal or board, as appropriate, may enter an additional order as a result of those proceedings."
+David McKamie brought back a discussion regarding code table C166 - Disciplinary-Length-Difference-Reason-Code.
+David stated that he is receiving phone calls from districts regarding the terminology "modified" in the codes and the districts taking that verbiage to mean "reduce or extend a disciplinary assignment".
+He stated that in a previous meeting it was recommended that the word "modified" be changed to "reduced"; however, this recommendation was voted against by the PCPEI committee.
+Priscilla stated that TEC 37.009(j) says "If, during the term of a placement or expulsion ordered under this section, a student engages in additional conduct for which placement in a disciplinary alternative education program or expulsion is required or permitted, additional proceedings may be conducted under this section regarding that conduct and the principal or board, as appropriate, may enter an additional order as a result of those proceedings".

 She said this meant if a student misbehaved in a disciplinary setting that an additional incident report should be submitted.
-Nancy asked if this could be added to the Data Standards and it was agreed this could be added to Section 2 of the PEIMS Data Standards as well as Appendix E in the questions/answers portion.
-Nancy asked if this discussion could be presented at the next ITF committee meeting on January 7, 2013.
-Nancy Dunnam also requested that TEA include in the PEIMS Data Standards documents a statement that "Districts are to handle the Unique ID with the same level of security and sensitivity as they do for the Social Security Numbers."
-Discussion Item Upcoming ITF Meetings Discussion item The next ITF meetings are scheduled as follows: Discussion item Discussion item The next ITF meetings are scheduled as follows: Discussion item The next ITF meetings are scheduled as follows: Meeting Date Discussion item
+Nancy Dunnam asked if this could be added to the Data Standards.
+It was agreed that this could be added to the Data Standards as well as Appendix E in the questions/answers portion.
+Nancy asked if this discussion could be presented at the next ITF committee meeting on January 7, 2014.

+Nancy Dunnam also requested that, TEA include in the PEIMS Data Standards documents a statement that "districts are to handle the Unique ID with the same level of security and sensitivity as they do for the Social Security Numbers".

+Upcoming ITF Meetings

+The next ITF meetings are scheduled as follows:

+Meeting Date

+January 7, 2014

+January 21, 2014

+Aaron Daitz made a motion to adjourn the meeting and Tom Priem seconded the motion.

+The meeting adjourned at 12:40 p.m.